knilkantha/wp-header-footer-code/README.md

-# Header Foodter Code
+# Header Footer Code
-## Simple plugin to add code on WordPresss header and footer
+Simple plugin to add code on WordPresss header and footer